 ...what is a termite barrier?

 A physical termite barrier is something like Termimesh, who install a termite-proof mesh in your home.
 The idea behind products like these is you fully encase your home with this mesh, leaving no path for termites to enter your home.
+They install a phsyical termite barrier.

 The other chemical barrier is a series of bait stations.
 This is what we use here at Gold Coast Pest Inspector.
+We can’t legally or ethically call these a barrier because they’re not.
+They’re a series of bait stations and we wouldn’t want to mislead you in any way.

 Let’s examine each of these in more detail.